Christmas Closure

 • Though Specialist Schools follow the national curriculum, they can focus on a particular subject area

-• Any state secondary school in England (maintained or Academy) can become a specialist school in areas such as technology, language, sports or arts
+• Any state secondary school in England (maintained or academy) can become a specialist school in areas such as technology, language, sports or arts

 • The schools must meet full national curriculum requirements but have a special focus on the chosen specialist area